-What Trump's social microtargeting can teach enrollment leaders
+What Starbucks can teach enrollment leaders about using analytics to inform strategy

 3. Demographic changes: In the next few years, the pool of prospective students in America will begin to look very different.
 Selingo cites research by the Western Interstate Commission for Higher Education showing that future high school graduates will be more racially diverse and are expected to include more low-income and first-generation students.
 In wake of the 2016 presidential election, rural students are also getting more attention from colleges, the New York Times reported earlier this year.

 4. Recruiting partnerships: According to Selingo, colleges' traditional recruiting strategies—such as purchasing lists of prospective student names from the College Board—may not continue to work as the population changes.